-9.4 Upholding legality and certifications
+9.4.
+Upholding legality and certifications

 Poste Italiane is the first company among financial and communications companies operating in Italy to have obtained the IMQ-CSQ ISO 37001:2016 in 2018, which represents the international standard for the prevention of corruption.
-In 2019, this certification, in addition to being renewed in the Company's hands, was also achieved for the first time by the subsidiaries Poste Vita SpA and PostePay SpA, in 2020 also by the subsidiary BancoPosta Fondi SGR SpA and in 2021, by the subsidiaries SDA Express Courier SpA and Poste Assicura SpA.
-In 2022, this certification was maintained for the above-mentioned companies and achieved for the first time by the subsidiaries Postel SpA and Europa Gestioni Immobiliari SpA.
+In 2019, this certification, in addition to being maintained in the Company's hands, was also achieved for the first time by the subsidiaries Poste Vita S.p.A. and PostePay S.p.A., in 2020 also by the subsidiary BancoPosta Fondi SGR S.p.A. and in 2021, by the subsidiaries SDA Express Courier S.p.A. and Poste Assicura S.p.A..
+In 2022, this certification was maintained for the above-mentioned companies and achieved for the first time by the subsidiaries Postel S.p.A. and Europa Gestioni Immobiliari S.p.A..